 String Value Matching

-Rule configurations
+Rule configuration

 A value is marked as a success when it matches the expected distinct set and complies with the match type.
-If the value is unique and fits within the defined set, the rule is considered passed
+If the value is unique and fits within the defined set, the rule is considered passed.

 Exact Match